Daleks, Buzzcocks and a trip to the theatre, darling, all feature this week in Doctor Who history.

 One more classic Who story for December 14th - this day in 1988 (it was a Wednesday by the way) saw the start of a new adventure for the Seventh Doctor, with The Greatest Show in the Galaxy drawing an audience of 5 million.

-The final part of the Fourth Doctor adventure Nightmare of Eden was broadcast in 1979, and watched by 9.4 million viewers, and also on this day episode two of The Sarah Jane Adventures story Enemy of the Bane was broadcast in 2008 at 4:35pm, and watched by 0.82 million viewers.
+The final part of the Fourth Doctor adventure Nightmare of Eden was broadcast in 1979, and watched by 9.4 million viewers.
+Also on this day episode two of The Sarah Jane Adventures story Enemy of the Bane was broadcast in 2008 at 4:35pm, and watched by 0.82 million viewers.

 The Second Doctor adventure The Ice Warriors reached its conclusion on this day in 1967.
 Part 6 of the story was watched by 7.5 million viewers.
 Also reaching its conclusion was the Fourth Doctor adventure The Androids of Tara.
 The 1978 story had an audience of 9 million.

-It's not a TV show but still some Doctor Who you might've been watching!
+It's not a TV show but still it's some Doctor Who you might've been watching.
 On this day in 1974 the Fourth Doctor made his stage debut - but it wasn't Tom Baker!
 Although Tom had been seen briefly at the end of Planet Of The

 Spiders, when Jon Pertwee regenerated, another actor played the Fourth